List of Coronation Street characters introduced in 2003: Stuart Fergus

-Stuart Fergus is an ex school-friend of Todd Grimshaw (Bruno Langley).
+Stuart Fergus, played by Scott Taylor, is an ex school-friend of Todd Grimshaw (Bruno Langley).
 Todd meets up with Stuart along with his girlfriend Sarah Platt (Tina O'Brien), who Stuart remembers as the girl who got pregnant at 13.
 Todd was planning to go to Oxford University if he got the grades and Stuart regaled him with student nightlife stories and explained to Todd that he would enjoy it.
 Stuart meets Todd and Sarah at The Rovers where they told him their plans for Sarah to later join Todd at weekends, not realising that Todd's mother Eileen Grimshaw (Sue Cleaver) was listening in ear-shot.

-In 2021 it was announced that Scott Taylor had reprised his role as Stuart.
+In 2021, it was announced that Taylor had reprised his role as Stuart.
+He appears in George Shuttleworth's (Tony Maudsley) funeral parlour, where Todd works.
+Todd is working his notice period after George fired him for taking advantage of vulnerable and grieving customers.
+Stuart reveals that the young boy in the chapel of rest is his son.
+This brings back the memories for Todd of when he and his ex-girlfriend, Sarah Platt (Tina O'Brien) lost their newborn son, Billy Platt.
+Once George finds this out, he offers Todd his sympathy and then offers him his job back and the two go for a drink, not just as co-workers, but as friends.

 Sonia Marshall

 Sonia Marshall was played by Tina Gambe.
 Sonia worked at Mike Baldwin's (Johnny Briggs) factory for two years from 16 June 2003 to 18 April 2005.
-She had a brief romance with resident Martin Platt (Sean Wilson) their relationship ended and she decided to become a Red Coat at a holiday camp and left the street for good.
+She eventually decided to become a Red Coat at a holiday camp and left the street for good.